RachWalm/high-score/README.md

 Initially I was missing the scores.json file mentioned in the pdf.
 This was requested and provided by Alice Eadle by email.

+The request states that it is a python technical test or my first instinct would have been to use Javascript in this instance.
+For data analysis I normally would prefer python, but Javascript could be used for quick interactivity with the data.

 Task copied from request

 Using the json data provided, build a web application that has the capability to: